jrr-microbio/metag_virus_training/viral_tutorial.md

 6. LPS (lipopolysaccharide) looking regions if also has very strong hits to viral genes bitscore > 100

 Criteria for callling a contig non-viral:
-1. > 3x cellular like genes than viral, nearly all genes annotated, no genes hitting to only viruses and no viral hallmark genes
+1. More than 3x cellular like genes than viral, nearly all genes annotated, no genes hitting to only viruses and no viral hallmark genes
 2. Lacking any viral hallmark genes and >50kb
 3. Strings of many obvious cellular genes, with no other viral hallmark genes.
 Examples encountered in our benchmarking include 1) CRISPR Cas, 2) ABC transporters, 3) Sporulation proteins, 4) Two-component systems, 5) Secretion system.
 Some of these may be encoded by viruses, but are not indicative of a viral contig without further evidence.
 4. Multiple plasmid genes or transposases but no clear genes hitting only to viruses